Air Force Academy Head Delivers Powerful Response to Racist Incident at Prep School

-After five black cadets at the U.S. Air Force Academy preparatory school discovered racial slurs written outside their dorm rooms this week, the academy’s superintendent Lt.
-Gen. Jay Silveria on Thursday delivered a scathing speech denouncing racism, instructing anyone who held such bigoted views to pack up and leave.
+After five black cadets at the US Air Force Academy preparatory school discovered racial slurs written outside their dorm rooms this week, the academy’s superintendent Lt.
+General Jay Silveria on Thursday delivered a scathing speech denouncing racism, instructing anyone who held such bigoted views to pack up and leave.

 “If you’re outraged by those words, then you are in the right place,” Silveria told the school’s 4,000 students.
 “That kind of behavior has no place at the prep school, it has no place at USAFA, and it has no place in the United States Air Force.
 You should be outraged not only as an airman, but as a human being.”